webpagearshi/Operationalizing-ML/starter_files/README.md

 <a name="auto"></a>
 *Step 2*: Create and run Auto ML Experiment

 a.
-I have uploaded the dataset into the Azure Studio and created a Registered Dataset
+Uploaded the dataset into the Azure Studio and created a Registered Dataset

 **Registered Dataset**

 ![Registered Dataset](Images/Step1-Registered%20Dataset.JPG "Registered Dataset")

 b.
-Configure a new compute cluster (VM size is Standard_VS12_v2 and minimum nodes is 1) and create a new Automated ML Run.
+Configured a new compute cluster (VM size is Standard_VS12_v2 and minimum nodes is 1) and created a new Automated ML Run.
 Once the Experiment is completed you can see the Best Model.

 **AutoML Experiment Completed**